CLI Usage

 Debug Mode

-Enable verbose logging for troubleshooting:
+Enable debug logging for troubleshooting:

 Tool Verification

-Verify scanner tools are working:
+Check which scanner tools are available:

 Log Analysis